rfisla/FINAL-PROJECT-OF-KSCHOOL-MASTER/README.md

 - **HIERARCHICAL CLUSTERING:** also very common and usually the second option, It also helps to visualize in a simple way the optimal number of clusters.
 - **DBSCAN:** Good performance with dense data, and as we saw before that is the case.
 - **PCA + KMEANS:** By reducing the number of features, the performance of the algorithm can be improved.
 By decreasing the number of features the noise is also reduced.
 In the case of PCA and K-means in particular, there appears to be an even closer relationship between the two.
+*I tried the K-Medoids model but the results were exactly the same than K-means results*

 **The optimal number of clusters selection** in Kmeans was done with a visualization function which returns:
 - A plot with the **Calinski-Harabasz score** for each k-clusters.
 This score computes the ratio of dispersion between and within clusters.